Ω-consistent theory

-In mathematical logic, an ω-consistent (or omega-consistent, also called numerically segregative) theory is a theory (collection of sentences) that is not only (syntactically) consistent (that is, does not prove a contradiction), but also avoids proving certain infinite combinations of sentences that are intuitively contradictory.
+In mathematical logic, an ω-consistent (or omega-consistent, or numerically segregative) theory is a theory (collection of sentences) that is not only (syntactically) consistent (that is, does not prove a contradiction), but also avoids proving certain infinite combinations of sentences that are intuitively contradictory.
 The name is due to Kurt Gödel, who introduced the concept in the course of proving the incompleteness theorem.

 Definition

 A theory T is said to interpret the language of arithmetic if there is a translation of formulas of arithmetic into the language of T so that T is able to prove the basic axioms of the natural numbers under this translation.

 A T that interprets arithmetic is ω-inconsistent if, for some property P of natural numbers (defined by a formula in the language of T), T proves P(0), P(1), P(2), and so on (that is, for every standard natural number n, T proves that P(n) holds), but T also proves that there is some natural number n such that P(n) fails.
 This may not generate a contradiction within T because T may not be able to prove for any specific value of n that P(n) fails, only that there is such an n.
 In particular, such n is necessarily a nonstandard integer in any model for T (Quine has thus called such theories "numerically insegregative").

 T is ω-consistent if it is not ω-inconsistent.

 There is a weaker but closely related property of Σ_{1}-soundness.
-A theory T is Σ_{1}-sound (or 1-consistent, in another terminology) if every Σ^{0}_{1}-sentence provable in T is true in the standard model of arithmetic N (i.e., the structure of the usual natural numbers with addition and multiplication).
+A theory T is Σ_{1}-sound (or 1-consistent, in another terminology) if every Σ-sentence provable in T is true in the standard model of arithmetic N (i.e., the structure of the usual natural numbers with addition and multiplication).
 If T is strong enough to formalize a reasonable model of computation, Σ_{1}-soundness is equivalent to demanding that whenever T proves that a Turing machine C halts, then C actually halts.
 Every ω-consistent theory is Σ_{1}-sound, but not vice versa.

 More generally, we can define an analogous concept for higher levels of the arithmetical hierarchy.
-If Γ is a set of arithmetical sentences (typically Σ^{0}_{n} for some n), a theory T is Γ-sound if every Γ-sentence provable in T is true in the standard model.
+If Γ is a set of arithmetical sentences (typically Σ for some n), a theory T is Γ-sound if every Γ-sentence provable in T is true in the standard model.
 When Γ is the set of all arithmetical formulas, Γ-soundness is called just (arithmetical) soundness.
 If the language of T consists only of the language of arithmetic (as opposed to, for example, set theory), then a sound system is one whose model can be thought of as the set ω, the usual set of mathematical natural numbers.
-The case of general T is different, see ω-logic below.
+The case of general T is different; see ω-logic below.

 Σ_{n}-soundness has the following computational interpretation: if the theory proves that a program C using a Σ_{n−1}-oracle halts, then C actually halts.